 Yes, the main consideration is that a gluten-free vegetable stock is used and that any herb or spices that may be added are also free from gluten as some may add flour as a thickener.
 Also if using a shop-bought vegan cream as a garnish do ensure that it is gluten-free.

-Alternatively, sauté the vegetables in about a tablespoon of oil, or half a cup of veggie stock, for around 10 minutes or until everything is soft, stir frequently and aim for a nice colour on the vegetables.
+Alternatively, sauté the vegetables in about a tablespoon of oil, or half a cup of vegetable stock, for around 10 minutes or until everything is soft, stir frequently and aim for a nice colour on the vegetables.
 Next pour in the stock and blend until smooth and then reheat.
-At least with this method it will help with releasing the tasty vegetable flavours compared with steaming or boiling.
+At least with this method it will help with releasing the sweet vegetable flavours compared with steaming or boiling.

 Some people prefer a chunkier soup so blending is not a requirement.
-Although blending does lead to a silkier smooth soup texture and for those picky eaters who are skeptical of eating pumpkin it can help!
+Although blending does lead to a silkier smooth soup texture and for those picky eaters who are skeptical of eating pumpkin it can help.

-Alternatively, you could use a potato masher to mash up some of the soup, and stir the mashed vegetables through the soup, or you could use an immersion blender to puree half of the soup so that some texture remains.
+Alternatively, you could use a potato masher to mash up some of the soup, and stir the mashed vegetables through the soup, or you could use an immersion stick blender to puree half of the soup so that some texture remains.

 We use an immersion stick blender but a food processer or larger counter top blender or smoothie mixer could be used instead.
 Although it is always best not to pour boiling hot soup into a plastic blender, rather wait until its cooled, but do consult your appliances guidebook for specific guidance.